Rabbids Go Home: Gameplay

+Unlike the console version, it is a 2D puzzle game.

 Plot

+TV Party concluded with the Rabbids invading the world of television, which serves as a bridge to Rabbids Go Home, where the Rabbids become bored of Earth and decide to build a pile of junk to reach the moon, following their failure and previous schemes of capturing Rayman.
 On the outskirts of a bustling city set in Earth, a family of Rabbids hang around in a junkyard, bored of partying, and want to go home.
 The problem is, they don't even know where they come from, so newlyweds they cast the moon as their new home, which they mistake for a giant light bulb.
 This idea appealed to their —not much wiser— relatives (brothers, uncles, and aunts).
 They notice the piles of junk around them, and decide that by making one pile bigger with even more junk, they could reach it.
 Two Rabbids then take a shopping cart and search around for things to toss onto the pile, before setting off to the city to look for more junk.

 They gather the human objects and fit them all into the shopping cart, transfer all of the stuff they have found through the sewage system via a series of toilets and add the stuff to their growing pile, which becomes higher as the game progresses.
 Eventually, the humans revolt against the Rabbids and become "Verminators" in a bid to exterminate the Rabbids and retrieve their stolen stuff.

 At the end of the game, the Rabbids are still not able to reach the Moon, even after gathering almost everything from the city.
 The humans, in a desperate attempt to get rid of the Rabbids, bombard the pile with time-delay bombs which explode on the pile, causing it to fly up into space.
-The humans were overjoyed at first, but once the XL junk falls from the sky, they start to panic as the city is left in shambles.
+The humans initially celebrate, but once the XL junk falls from the sky, they start to panic as the city is left in shambles.

 Meanwhile, in space, the Rabbids celebrate their accomplishment of finally reaching the Moon, albeit caught in the Moon's gravitational orbit.